Big Six (ice hockey): Results

-Olympic Games Men's Ice Hockey Tournament
+Olympic Men's Ice Hockey Tournament

 The Olympic Games were originally intended for amateur athletes.
 However, the advent of the state-sponsored "full-time amateur athlete" of the Eastern Bloc countries further eroded the ideology of the pure amateur, as it put the self-financed amateurs of the Western countries at a disadvantage.
 The Soviet Union entered teams of athletes who were all nominally students, soldiers, or working in a profession, but many of whom were in reality paid by the state to train on a full-time basis.
 In 1986, the International Olympic Committee (IOC) voted to allow professional athletes to compete in the Olympic Games starting in 1988.
 The National Hockey League (NHL) was initially reluctant to allow its players to compete because the Olympics are held in the middle of the NHL season, and the league would have to halt play if many of its players participated.
 Eventually, NHL players were admitted starting in 1998.
 However, the NHL again refused to release its players in 2018, citing financial reasons.
-On September 3, 2021, NHL announced that its players will return to the Olympics and participate in 2022 tournament.
-Later, in December 2021, NHL and NHL Players’ Association agreed to not participate in the 2022 Winter Olympics due to COVID-19 surge.
+On September 3, 2021, NHL announced that its players would return to the Olympics and participate in the 2022 tournament.
+Later, in December 2021, the NHL and NHL Players' Association withdrew from the 2022 Winter Olympics due to the COVID-19 pandemic surge.
+The league will participate in the 2026 and 2030 Winter Olympics after an agreement was reached in 2024.